RaghavKGupta/react-snow/README.md

 ```

 ### Running the server on snow
 Please contact Raghav to make sure the server is running on servicenow or the API calls wont happen.
-Also, the credentials to be passed in on the config/index.js file.
 Please request servicenow credentials from Dylan/Raghav and put them in the config/index.js file.